11 Double French Manicure Ideas That Are Cooler Than The Classic

 AdvertisementADVERTISEMENT

-“I think floating French tips really resonate because of their versatility,” explains Kirsten Hazell, nail technician and CEO and founder of London Grace.
-“The negative space created by the design can showcase the natural nail while also adding a touch of colour in an interesting way.
+“I think floating French tips really resonate because of their versatility,” explains Kirsten White, nail technician and CEO and founder of London Grace.
+“The negative space created by the design can showcase the natural nail while also adding a touch of colur in an interesting way.
 It’s the perfect nail art if you want your nails to make a statement and still look elegant.”

-Ahead, we’ve pulled together 11 of our favourite double French manicure ideas to inspire your next nail appointment.
+Ahead, we’ve pulled together 11 of our favorite double French manicure ideas to inspire your next nail appointment.

 Golden Touch